Effects Part Set: Phoenix Ikki-Virgo Shaka

 And finally the swirly fire background.

 As for effect parts, Phoenix comes with a bit more than Virgo.
-First of off there is the Phoenix Illusion Demonic Fist (鳳凰幻魔拳, Hōō Genmaken) effect parts.
+First off there is the Phoenix Illusion Demonic Fist (鳳凰幻魔拳, Hōō Genmaken) effect parts.
 This signature attack of Ikki wreaks havoc on the nervous system of his opponent.

 This attack causes the enemy to see hellish visions which the enemy will perceive as reality.
 This effect part is meant to replicate the effect the attack has on the opponent, and not what the attack actually looks like as it is happening.